Sec-ant/barcode-detector/README.md

 Alternatively, the `.wasm` file could be copied to your dist folder to be served from your local server, without incorporating it into the output as an extensive base64 data URL.

-It's noteworthy that you'll always want to choose the correct version of the `.wasm` file, so the APIs exported by it are exactly what the js code expected.
+It's noteworthy that you'll always want to choose the correct version of the `.wasm` file, so the APIs exported by it are exactly what the js code expects.

 For more information on how to use this function, you can check [the notes here](https://github.com/Sec-ant/zxing-wasm#notes) and [discussions here](https://github.com/gruhn/vue-qrcode-reader/issues/354).